PipedreamHQ/pipedream/COMPONENT-API.md

 ### Timer

-To use the timer interface, declare a prop whose value is the string $.interface.timer:
+To use the timer interface, declare a prop whose value is the string `$.interface.timer`:

 **Definition**